jdc-cunningham/pinebook-pro-auto-charger/problems.md

 ugh... still problems with the ESP-01 going down/not reconnecting

 I was thinking maybe it's a serial buffer building up or something, but I'm not using serial

+it's still going down dang

+when the ESP-01 is on the serial programmer, nothing connected to it, wifi is reliable, doesn't go down...

+maybe it is a power source issue

+ugh...
+I can't move on, I keep thinking it's done but you leave it alone long enough it's not actually working

+hmmm.... maybe I do have to have separate power supplies in the end...

+I see power bleeding into the relay led

+it won't connect when in the charger mount ugh...

+my current guess right now is the laptop battery charger needs a high current draw... the ESP-01 on its own is throwing it off/not providing constant power... so the ESP-01's power supply is unstable... after separating power supply wifi connection is constant

+the wifi works/stays on now, so I'll keep an eye on it regarding long term use